LexiFi/gen_js_api/TYPES.md

  - either a JS-able type;
  - or `unit`.

 `unit` is only allowed in these two contexts.
+(It is planned to allow `unit` as an extra final argument, which would be useful for optional arguments.)

 In order to define functions that return functions, one can put an arbitrary attribute on the resulting type: